 Let’s get this out of the way right off the bat – risotto is not exactly what you’d call Japanese food.
 But Japan has had an interest in Italian food for a very long time, and it’s never been shy about adapting it to Japanese tastes.
 Westerners living in Japan introduced certain elements over the decades, but things really picked up with the flow of American GIs who arrived with truckloads of spaghetti following WWII.
 Nowadays you’ll find an entire category of wafu (Japanese-style) pasta dishes like mentaiko spaghetti, uni pasta, and shiso pasta.

 But what about rice?
 Japan hasn’t traditionally messed around too much with rice, preferring to keep it quite simple.
-Even ‘classic’ Japanese dishes like donburi (rice bowls with toppings) were met with considerable disapproval when first introduced.
+Even ‘classic’ Japanese dishes like donburi (rice bowls with toppings) were met with considerable disapproval when first introduced in the 19th century.
 But this isn’t exactly a wafu dish, but a hybrid of Italian technique and some Japanese flavours.
 I developed this dish to test out a few theories I had about risotto and Japanese ingredients, and I’m quite glad I did, because the end result was spectacular and just distinctive enough to raise a few (probably Italian) eyebrows.

 Buon appetito, or itadakimasu.
 Either way, yum.

 If you want to take this even further in a Japanese direction and you happen to have fantastic access to some fairly specific ingredients, there are two variations that you can follow.